Skip to content

 It’s one of the most perplexing queries I’ve ever received.

 In regard to marketing goals, if you don’t know where you want to go, it’s pretty hard to get there.
+That’s why it’s essential to know your audience and target market if you intend to sell books.

 Let’s first go over who your audience is and who your target market is.

-Your audience is the children who will read your book.
+-Your audience is the children who will read your book.

-Your target market are the people who will actually buy the book.
+-Your target market are the people who will actually buy the book.

 To determine who’ll be reading your book and who’ll be buying it, it’s a good idea to answer some questions.

-Picture books are generally for four-eight-year-olds.
+-Picture books are generally for four-eight-year-olds.

-Chapter books are in the 7-10 age group range.
+-Chapter books are in the 7-10 age group range.

-Middle grade books in the ten-twelve age group range.
+-Middle-grade books in the ten-twelve age group range.

-Young adult is thirteen and up.
+-Young-adult books are thirteen and up.

 Then there’s the genre within the genre.